Question: How Do I Prepare and File Form W-3 or Form 1096 for 2012?

 You can submit W-3 forms in several ways:

 - By mail to: Social Security Administration, Data Operations Center, Wilkes-Barre, PA 18769-0001

 - Online, through the Social Security Administration's Business Service Online portal.

 Form 1096 for Contractor and Outside Business Information Reports

 Form 1096 is what the IRS calls a "compilation report," because it totals all the information from all Form 1099s.
-Each type of Form 1099 must have its own Form 1096; so, for example, you must have a 1096 compilation for 1099-MISC forms you have provided to independent contractors and others to whom you paid $600 or more in 2012.
+Each type of Form 1099 must have its own Form 1096; so, for example, you must have a 1096 compilation for 1099-MISC forms you have provided to independent contractors and others to whom you paid $600 or more during the year.
 You will need another 1096 form for all 1099-DIV forms you provide for dividend payments.

 Preparing Form 1096